-Please note, Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from the coach parking for 15 minutes.
+Please note that due to the limited parking space at Fushimi Inari Shrine, you may need to walk from the coach parking for 15 minutes before reaching the start of the torii gates.

-Tour a traditional sake brewery to learn about this traditional Japanese spirit before transferring 1 hour to the lively city of Osaka.
+Bid farewell to Kyoto and head to Osaka.
+Stop en route to tour a sake brewery and learn about this traditional Japanese spirit, before transferring 1 hour to the lively city of Osaka.